 We hear the term “entrepreneur” a lot every day.
 But not many know what it means and even if they do, they usually confuse it with businessperson.

 But not all entrepreneurs are the same.
-While most entrepreneurs usually start only one or two businesses in their lifetime, there is a category of people who are a bit different from the 580 million entrepreneurs all over the world.
+While most entrepreneurs usually start only one business in their lifetime, there is a category of people who are a bit different from the 580 million entrepreneurs all over the world.

 What Is Serial Entrepreneur?

-A serial entrepreneur is an individual who continuously takes initiatives to convert opportunities into multiple new businesses and ventures throughout his/her career, taking on greater than normal financial risks in order to do so.
+A serial entrepreneur is an individual who continuously takes initiatives to convert opportunities into multiple new ventures throughout their career, taking on greater than normal financial risks in order to do so.

 What Makes An Entrepreneur A Serial Entrepreneur?

 You might ask –

 “How many companies should I have started to be called a serial entrepreneur?”